You Earned a Ticket!

 hero image

-What Does the State Board of Education Do?
+What does the State Board of Education do?

 The State Board wields significant power, including the power to grant waivers.

-What Does the California Department of Education Do?
+What does the California Department of Education do?

-The state Department of Education (CDE) administers and enforces both state and federal education laws.
+The state Department of Education (CDE) administers and enforces state and federal education laws.
 It also provides technical assistance to school districts and collects, analyzes, and disseminates data about the school system.
 The CDE website is a bit challenging to navigate, but it offers a wealth of raw information for the determined sleuth.

 What is the Commission on Teacher Credentialing?